-US missiles blast Syria base where chem planes took off
+U.S. missiles blast Syria; Trump demands 'end the slaughter'

 PALM BEACH, Fla. — The United States blasted a Syrian air base with a barrage of cruise missiles Thursday night in fiery retaliation for this week's gruesome chemical weapons attack against civilians.
-President Donald Trump cast the U.S. assault as vital to deter future use of poison gas and called on other nations to join in seeking “to end the slaughter and bloodshed in Syria.”
+President Trump cast the U.S. assault as vital to deter future use of poison gas and called on other nations to join in seeking “to end the slaughter and bloodshed in Syria.”

 It was the first direct American assault on the Syrian government and Trump's most dramatic military order since becoming president just over two months ago.
+The strikes also risk thrusting the U.S. deeper into an intractable conflict that his predecessor spent years trying to avoid.

 Announcing the assault from his Florida resort, Trump said there was no doubt Syrian President Bashar Assad was responsible for the chemical attack, which he said employed banned gases and killed dozens.

-“Assad choked out the lives of innocent men, women and children,” Trumped declared.
+“Assad choked out the lives of helpless men, women and children,” Trump declared.

-The U.S. strikes hit the government-controlled Shayrat air base in central Syria, where U.S. officials say the Syrian military planes that dropped the chemicals had taken off.
-The U.S. missiles hit at 8:45 p.m. in Washington, 3:45 a.m.
-Friday morning in Syria.
+The U.S. strikes —59 missiles launched from the USS Ross and USS Porter — hit the government-controlled Shayrat air base in central Syria, where U.S. officials say the Syrian military planes that dropped the chemicals had taken off.
+The U.S. missiles hit at 8:45 p.m. in Washington, 3:45 Friday morning in Syria.
 The missiles targeted the base's airstrips, hangars, control tower and ammunition areas, officials said.

+The attack killed some Syrians and wounded others, Talal Barazi, the governor of Syria's Homs province, told The Associated Press.
+He didn't give precise numbers.

+Trump ordered the strikes without approval from Congress or the backing of the United Nations.
+U.S. officials said he had the right to use force to defend national interests and to protect civilians from atrocities.

 Syrian state TV reported a U.S. missile attack on a number of military targets and called the attack an “aggression.”

-The surprise U.S. assault marked a striking reversal for Trump, who warned as a candidate against the U.S. getting pulled into the Syrian civil war, now in its seventh year.
-But the president earlier in the week appeared moved by the photos of children killed in the chemical attack, calling it a “disgrace to humanity” that crossed “a lot of lines.”
+The U.S. assault marked a striking reversal for Trump, who warned as a candidate against the U.S. being pulled into the Syrian civil war that began six years ago.
+But the president appeared moved by the photos of children killed in the chemical attack, calling it a “disgrace to humanity” that crossed “a lot of lines.”

+U.S. officials placed some of the blame on Russia, one of Syria's most important benefactors.
+Secretary of State Rex Tillerson, in Florida with Trump, said Moscow had failed in living up to a 2013 agreement that was intended to strip Syria of its chemical weapons stockpiles.

+“Either Russia has been complicit or Russia has been simply incompetent in its ability to deliver on its end of the agreement,” Tillerson said.

-About 60 U.S. Tomahawk missiles, fired from warships in the Mediterranean Sea, targeted an air base in retaliation for a chemical weapons attack that American officials believe Syrian government aircraft launched with a nerve agent, possibly sarin.
+The U.S. Tomahawk missiles, fired from warships in the Mediterranean Sea, targeted an air base in retaliation for the attack that America believes Syrian government aircraft launched with the nerve agent sarin mixed with chlorine gas.
 The president did not announce the attacks in advance, though he and other national security officials ratcheted up their warnings to the Syrian government throughout the day Thursday.

-“I think what happened in Syria is one of the truly egregious crimes and shouldn't have happened and it shouldn't be allowed to happen,” Trump told reporters traveling on Air Force One to Florida, where he was holding a two-day summit with Chinese President Xi Jinping.

-The strike came as Trump was hosting Xi in meetings focused in part on another pressing U.S. security dilemma: North Korea's nuclear program.
-Trump's actions in Syria could signal to China that the new president isn't afraid of unilateral military steps. even if key nations like China are standing in the way.
+The strike came as Trump was hosting Chinese President Xi Jinping in meetings focused in part on another pressing U.S. security dilemma: North Korea's nuclear program.
+Trump's actions in Syria could signal to China that the new president isn't afraid of unilateral military steps, even if key nations like China are standing in the way.

+“This clearly indicates the president is willing to take decisive action when called for,” Tillerson said.

 Trump has advocated greater counterterrorism cooperation with Russia, Assad's most powerful military backer.
 Just last week, the Trump administration signaled the U.S. was no longer interested in trying to push Assad from power over his direction of a conflict that has killed hundreds of thousands of people and led to the worst refugee crisis since World War II.

+U.S. officials portrayed the strikes as an appropriate, measured response and said they did not signal a broader shift in the Trump administration's approach to the Syrian conflict.

+“The intent was to deter the regime from doing this again,” said Navy Capt.
+Jeff Davis, the Pentagon spokesman.
+“It will be the regime's choice if there's any more, and it will be based upon their conduct going forward.”

-U.S. military officials sought to portray the strikes as an appropriate, measured response.
-But the assault still risks plunging America into the middle of Syria's conflict, complicating the safety of the hundreds of U.S. forces fighting a separate campaign against the Islamic State group in the north of the country.
+Still, the assault risks plunging America into the middle of Syria's conflict, complicating the safety of the hundreds of U.S. forces fighting a separate campaign against the Islamic State group in the north of the country.
 If Assad's military persists in further gas attacks, the Trump administration might logically pursue increased retaliation.

 Russia and Iran, Assad's allies, pose other problems.
 Russian military personnel and aircraft are embedded with Syria's, and Iranian troops and paramilitary forces are also on the ground helping Assad fight the array of opposition groups hoping to topple him.